Configuration and implementation software for dSPACE SCALEXIO® Hardware

 - Implement behavior model code and I/O function code on dSPACE hardware

 ConfigurationDesk is an intuitive, graphical configuration and implementation tool.
 It is ideal for handling HIL real-time applications based on dSPACE SCALEXIO hardware, and for implementing behavior models and I/O function code on dSPACE SCALEXIO hardware.
 You can define and document external devices such as ECUs and loads, including their signal properties (descriptions, electrical properties, failure simulation settings, load settings).
 ConfigurationDesk displays user-defined views of the signal path between the ECU pins/load pins and the behavior model interfaces.

 With ConfigurationDesk, it is easy to implement the behavior model code (from MATLAB®/Simulink®/Simulink Coder™) and the I/O function code (from ConfigurationDesk) on the dSPACE SCALEXIO hardware.
 The entire build process for a real-time application is handled by ConfigurationDesk.
 Comprehensive documentation options and graphical displays give you great project transparency – a great advantage with large-scale HIL project especially.
 You can assemble and configure the project-specific hardware offline as a "virtual system", in other words, as a purely software-based configuration.
 A real-time application can be executed for test runs even if parts of the necessary (and configured) I/O hardware are not physically available.
 In addition, you can generate a Microsoft® Excel® file with information on the wiring harness and on external devices.

-NEW: Configuration for Multicore Use
+Configuration for Multicore Use

 NEW: Importing Virtual ECUs